Dram Shop Liability Lawyers

 Dram shop liability claims fall under civil law, which means that damages resulting from alcohol-related accident claims are expressed in terms of financial compensation.

-- Financial compensation to cover property damage.
+- To cover property damage.

 How Dram Shop Law May Differ Between States